Henry VI, Part 2: Text

-The 1594 quarto text of The Contention was reprinted twice, in 1600 (in quarto) and 1619 (in folio).
+The 1594 quarto text of The Contention was reprinted twice, in 1600 (in quarto) and 1619 (also in quarto).
 The 1600 text was printed by Valentine Simmes for Millington.
 The 1619 text was part of William Jaggard's False Folio, which was printed for Thomas Pavier.
 This text was printed together with a version of 3 Henry VI which had been printed in octavo in 1595 under the title The True Tragedie of Richard Duke of Yorke, and the death of good King Henrie the Sixt, with the Whole Contention betweene the two Houses, Lancaster and Yorke.
 In the False Folio, the two plays were grouped under the general title The Whole Contention betweene the Two Famous Houses, Lancaster and Yorke, With the Tragicall ends of the good Duke Humfrey, Richard Duke of Yorke, and King Henrie the sixt.
 Also printed with The Whole Contention was Pericles, Prince of Tyre.
-The 1619 text of 2 Henry VI was not directly taken from The Contention however.
+The 1619 text of 2 Henry VI was not directly taken from The Contention, however.
 The original text was edited to correct an error in York's outline of his genealogy in 2.2.

 The text of the play that today forms 2 Henry VI was not published until the 1623 First Folio, under the title The second Part of Henry the Sixt, with the death of the Good Duke Humfrey.

 When the play came to be called Part 2 is unclear, although most critics tend to assume it was the invention of John Heminges and Henry Condell, the editors of the First Folio, as there are no references to the play under the title Part 2, or any derivative thereof, before 1623.